civican/legisinfo/42-1/bills/C-29/bill_text.md

 Paragraph 18(m.1) of the `Bank of Canada Act` is replaced by the following:

-act as a custodian of the financial assets of the Canada Deposit Insurance Corporation **and of those of the Canada Mortgage and Housing Corporation**;
+act as a custodian of the financial assets of the Canada Deposit Insurance Corporation and of those of the Canada Mortgage and Housing Corporation;

 ### Section 143